 - You can also offshore to cut costs without losing the authority to control your business.

 And the reasons do not end here.
-They will simply continue.
+They will continue.

 Examples of Outsourcing and Off-shoring

-- A USA-based company gets in touch with an overseas contractor to manufacture toys that need to be sold in the USA itself and is doing both outsourcing and Offshoring.
+- A USA-based company contacts an overseas contractor to manufacture toys for sale in the USA.
+The company is engaging in both outsourcing and offshoring.
 This scenario includes an overseas business manufacturing activity manufactured by a third party.

 - A USA-based company outsources its IT job to an IT company in the USA that specializes in the field and is only outsourcing its IT job without sending the job offshore; this is a clear example of outsourcing a job in the same country to a specialist.

 There are several advantages and disadvantages of both Outsourcing and Off-shoring.
 The disadvantages have always been in debates on these terms, such as political debates, unemployment in the offshoring country, failures due to inadequate communication, quality of the products and services, and time commitment.
 At the same time, the advantages include cost savings with lower cost and higher productivity, special skills, tax savings, labor flexibility, quality skilled work, etc.